kevcjones/ngx-simple-modal/README.md

 - It makes managing modals painless and clearer.
 - Extend the ModalComponent class and implement any content you want.

-## Credits

-This project was seeded by [https://github.com/ankosoftware/ng2-bootstrap-modal](https://github.com/ankosoftware/ng2-bootstrap-modal) because the author was not responding to pull requests so decided to take what they had started and update and run with it.
-Along the way we put some of our own opinions on it and added some tests, enough changes that it stopped being a viable PR for the original without serious breaking changes.

 ## Migrating from ng2-bootstrap-modal or angularx-bootstrap-modal

 - The SimpleModal* naming convention replaces the older BootstrapModule + Dialogue* naming mixed convention